charlottedinsdale/Rooms-at-The-Castle/README.md

 Once user's have selected a room to book, they are taken to the 'Booking Page' where they can choose the number of guests and select a start and end date from a calendar.
 The calendar fetches Room Availabity data to dynamically display available and unavailable dates (which users cannot select) to the user.
 A modal appears once the date selection has been made so that users can confirm their selection before submitting the booking.
 The total booking price is shown to the user before they submit the booking form.
 Once the form is submitted the user is shown a booking confirmation, with their booking reference and a summary of the booking.

+## Future Improvements

+Due to the time constraints of the project and issues arising during development that weren't factored into the initial planning and prioritisation phases, there are some features that I would have liked to have improved on and certainly will for future updates.
+These include:

+- notifications on the admin panel when a testimonial has been edited by adding an updated_on field to the Testimonial model
+- better Calendar UX and checks to ensure that end_date cannot be before start_date and bookings cannot be made for dates in the past
+-

 ## Features to Implement in Future

 The Contact Page, including user contact form and admin email reply feature will be implemented for the next release.
 This will allow users to ask questions about The Castle and its rooms to help them decide on aspects of their booking and will allow the owners to recieve feedback from users.
 This would likely also lead to the addition of an FAQs section as laid out in the Contact Page wireframe.